makersacademy/rps-challenge/README.md

 - Built Game class - to include what?

 - options for player/marketeer = rock, paper and scissors (only one can be selected at each turn/go)
-- the game will choose a random option
+- the computer chooses a random option - computer_choice
-- a winner will be declared

--
--
--
+- player plays against computer
-BDD
-...
+- after selecting an option and clicking the enter button, player is notified about whether they have won, drawn or lost

 ## Still to complete/refactor

+- Refactor the win? method - it's pretty long and unsightly at the moment
+- Tidy up player class and test - do you actually need most of the methods in this class now or are some redundant now that the game class has the functionality?
+- Are the correct methods in the correct classes - OOD?
+Separation of concerns etc.

-- I did not get time to look at the following - to review/add in LAB week possibly
+- I also did not get time to look at the following - to review/add in LAB week possibly?

 ## Bonus level 1: Multiplayer